I love the Roth IRA.

 With Roth IRAs however, there is no tax deferral on contributions.
 And just as is the case with other tax-sheltered retirement plans, the investment earnings in your plan will build up without being subject to income taxes.

 But that’s where the similarity ends.

-With traditional IRAs and other tax-deferred retirement plans, much of the good news is on the front end – when you make your contributions and get a tax break.
-With a Roth IRA, the good news is on the backend – when you begin taking withdrawals from the plan, but have no income tax liability as a result.
+With traditional IRAs and other tax-deferred retirement plans, much of the good news is on the front end: when you make your contributions, you get a tax break.
+With a Roth IRA, the good news is on the back end: when you begin taking withdrawals from the plan, you have no income tax liability as a result.

 No Required Minimum Distributions at age 70 ½

 Roth IRAs have another advantage over other tax-sheltered retirement plans, and it’s one that becomes increasingly important as you move through your retirement years.

 Virtually every other tax sheltered retirement plan requires that you begin taking required minimum distributions (RMDs) beginning no later than age 70 ½.
 In fact, there are stiff penalties if you don’t.
 Roth IRAs stand alone as the tax-sheltered retirement plan that does not require RMDs.

 That will allow you to continue accumulating money in your Roth IRA while you are forced to draw down the balances of other retirement accounts.
 It makes it far less likely that you’ll ever outlive your money.